phunanon/Insitux/integrations/Deadline.md

 (sort-by sin [8 6 9 0 4])
 ;; function
-;; Returns a vector of vector items, dictionary entries, or string characters sorted by the return of a function over each item
+;; Returns a vector of vector items, dictionary entries, or string characters sorted by the return of a function over each item.

+(group-by odd?
+[0 1 2 3])
+;; function
+;; Groups by a function return into a dictionary of vectors, for vector items, string characters;
+;; or a dictionary of dictionaries for dictionary entries.

+(part-by odd?
+[0 1 2 3 4])
+;; function
+;; Partitions by a function return into a vector of [when-true when-false] vectors for vector items or string characters;
+;; or a vector of two dictionaries for dictionary entries.

+(frequencies [0 0 1 2 3])
+;; function
+;; Returns dictionary with keys as distinct vector items, string characters, with values as number of occurrences.

 (distinct 8 6 9 0 0 9)
 ;; function
-;; Returns vector of distinct arguments, or if given one vector, a vector of distinct values
+;; Returns vector of distinct arguments, or if given one vector, a vector of distinct values.

 (starts?
 "He" "Hello")
 ;; function